odigos-io/go-rtml/README.md

 Your golang applications need memory (RAM) to run.
 In an utopic world, you would have infinite memory and never need to think or worry about how much memory resources are consumed.
 In the real world, memory is a limited resource which has to be managed carefully.

-When your process is under memory pressure for any reason, you - the application developer, is responsible to react be applying back-pressure and avoid processing new work items which can increase the memory pressure and lead to OutOfMemory brutal termination of the process.
+When your process is under memory pressure for any reason, you - the application developer, is responsible to avoid processing new work items which can increase the memory pressure more and lead to OutOfMemory brutal termination of the process.

 ## How it works

+- Make sure you set `GOMEMLIMIT` environment variable in alignment to your container memory limit.
-- Call `rtml.IsMemLimitReached()` in the entry points to your application
+- Call `rtml.IsMemLimitReached()` in the entry points to your application, (or on checkpoint before doing some potentially expensive allocations).
-- Do it where you have the ability to reject, drop, or apply back-pressure to your senders.
+- Do it where you have the ability to reject, drop, or apply back-pressure your senders.
 - Prefer to call it as soon as possible, before any expensive allocations are made.

 This simple function will tell you if the memory limit is reached and allow you to react, for example:

-- apply back-pressure to the sender by rejecting the work item. it is expected to be retried after some time (where hopefully, memory pressure has already reduced to normal levels).
+- apply back-pressure to the sender by rejecting the work item. they are expected to retry after some time, at which point hopefully, memory pressure has already reduced to normal levels.
-- drop the work item if the system cannot handle it under the current memory pressure.
+- drop the work item if the sender is not able to retry it safely.
-- notify some monitoring system about this event for further investigation or automatic scaling.
+- notify some monitoring system about this event for further investigation or initiazte automatic scaling.

 ## Usage